 Fun fact: Haspel is the first woman to lead the CIA.

-Scott Pruitt is the 14th administrator of the U.S. Environmental Protection Agency.
+Andrew Wheeler is being tapped to replace Scott Pruitt as the 14th administrator of the U.S. Environmental Protection Agency (EPA).

 Linda McMahon, administrator of the Small Business Association